yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%RainCloudPlot()` macro: <<< <a name="raincloudplot-macro"></a> #######################

-The RainCloudPlot() macro allow to plot Rain Cloud plots, i.e. pots of kernel density estimates, jitter data values, and box-and-whiskers plot.
+The RainCloudPlot() macro allow to plot Rain Cloud plots, i.e. plots of kernel density estimates, jitter data values, and box-and-whiskers plot.

 See examples below for the details.